HyperFlight

 The time of a planet's orbit is a period and period is the inverse (reciprocal) of frequency.
 Each planet, moreover, makes a different ratio with every other planet.
 Earth makes one ratio with Venus and another ratio with Mars -- and either one of these ratios can be obtained with several different pairs of musical notes.
 Different notes can be used to produce the identical ratio -- for it all depends on the ratio -- yet the notes should be harmonious and for planets they are.

 If you take an irrational number such as SQRT(2) and divide it by a rational number such as 2, you are doing rationing (division) but the result is not a rational number.
-If you get frustrated by this you just cut the fraction off but the idea is that rationing does not guarantee a rational number unless you work with finite numbers such as integers or unless you work with the exact division of a circle (or with infinitesimals -- advanced).
+If you get frustrated by this you just cut the fraction off but the idea is that rationing does not guarantee a rational number unless you work with finite numbers such as integers (or with infinitesimals -- advanced).
 That is exactly why saying 'commensurable' is better than saying 'rational.'
 The word 'commensurable' speaks of exact measurable conditions while 'rationing' or 'ratio' speaks of a procedure that is division or cutting.
 Probably the best label for rational and/or commensurable numbers is, again, naturally finite numbers.
 A finite number is also an exact or absolute number, for there is no question as to the number's value.

 Example.
 Take numbers 8 and 5.
 The ratio of 8/5 is 1.6000, which is a rational number that will always have finite magnitude (length) of its mantissa.
 In this case the repeating number in the mantissa is 0.
 So, you can take the finite number 1.60 and get the number 8 back exactly by multiplying 5 with 1.6.
 Numbers 8 and 5 are commensurable through 1.6, which is their ratio.
 The second rational number from numbers 8 and 5 is 5/8 and, therefore, the reciprocal of any rational number is also a rational number.
 Another way of saying 'commensurable' is 'exactly proportional.'
 When you say 'rational,' you are also saying (and you should know) that the ratio deals with two whole numbers.
 Saying 'commensurable' is then superior to saying 'rational' because 'commensurable' deals with an exact measurement (using a standard) or exact proportion (using two things or whole numbers).
 'Rational,' in a way of a definition, refers to the naturally finite result after division.